Guillaume-Cojan/Guillaume-Cojan/README.md

 ## Junior Full Stack Developer - Remote worker 💻

 Hi there!
-I'm Guillaume, Junior Software Developer who enjoy creating cutting-edge products with passionate teams on different platforms.
+I'm Guillaume!
+Former Product Manager of the banking industry, in 2021, I took the great opportunity to retrain in the field of web development following a 5 month full-time Bootcamp at Wild Code School.
+Now Junior Software Developer, I enjoy creating cutting-edge products with passionate teams on different platforms.

-I'm working remotely as a freelance/consultant, and as a full stack developer, I'm able to create a project from scratch or help an existing team on the following technologies:
+I'm working remotely as a freelance/consultant, and as a fullstack developer, I'm able to create a project from scratch or help an existing team on the following technologies:

 ---
 <h3 align="center">Main Languages:</h3>